RikudouSage/GitlabCeApprovals/README.md

 Simulate approval requirements for GitLab Community Edition.
 A bot user creates an unresolved thread for every merge request and resolves it automatically when the MR is approved.
+For optimal use you should disable merging unless all threads are resolved.

 ## Installing